GiggleLiu/BackwardsLinalg.jl/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) This project is still in progress ...

 Backward functions for linear algebras,
-It is currently ported to `Flux.jl` for testing, but these porting codes will be moved to other places (like `Flux.jl`) in the future.
+It is currently ported to `Flux.jl` for testing, but these porting codes will be moved to other places (like merging them to `Flux.jl`) in the future.

+## Why we need LinearBackwards.jl?
+Not only in Julia, but also in well known machine learning packages in python like pytorch, one can hardly find a numerical stable implementations of linear algebra function.
+This missing piece is crutial to autodiff applications in tensor networks algorithms.

 ## Table of Supported Functions